Health – Five Cyclic Habits for Vitality and Longevity (Vital Cycles)

 Just make sure your carbs are a lower percentage of your calories than your protein, which in turn is a lower percentage of your calories than your fats, eat mostly good fats and mostly plant-based and minimally processed food, and you’ll be fine.
 So a bean dip, hummus, avocado or a nut butter with your crackers will keep you where you want to be.

-The Paleolithic diet is a good step away from the traditional American diet, as it avoids high carbs (most Americans eat far too much bread and pasta) and seeks to recreate the ancestral food supply conditions for which we evolved.
+The Paleolithic diet is a good step away from the traditional American diet, as it avoids high carbs (most Americans eat far too much bread and pasta) and seeks to recreate the ancestral food supply conditions for which we were selected.
 But the problem with Paleo is that most practitioners typically recommend eating a lot more meat each week than humans would have had access to for most of the last two million years.
 Paleo meat eaters eat lots of meat because it tastes good and is a super nutrient dense food, but they drive their systems far harder than they should, and get significantly more cancer, heart disease, and degenerative diseases in late adulthood as a result.

 You don’t need to eat meat more than once or twice a week, in small portions, to get all its good vitamins and nutrients.
 For your meat, consider being mainly Piscetarian, and staying with good fat, high PUFA fish like salmon, tuna, and mackerel.
 Sure, steak and hamburgers taste great.
 But there’s also lots of evidence that red meat is bad for you, and you’re killing a global-warming-causing, big-brained animal to get that meat, which should also give you some environmental and ethical issues.
 So switch to fish, which is now available everywhere, and eat it in moderation.

 Finally, supplement daily with a few key inflammation-reducing supplements, like micellar curcumin, fish oil, vitamin E, and multivitamin.
 Of all of these, micellar curcumin, which is tremendously helpful for reducing brain and body inflammation, is probably the single most important daily supplement we all can take to improve our vitality and longevity.
 See my article, Curcumin: A Powerful Brain Protection Supplement, for more.